 where $ X= (P,Q,J)$ is a $3d$-dimensional process, $Z = (t,S,[S])$ is the driving $(1+d+d^2)$-dimensional semimartingale and $\Phi:[0,\infty) \times C(\R^{3d}) \to \R^{3d \times (1+d+d^2)}$ can be explicitly computed in terms of the SDE coefficients \eqref{eqn:SDE_coefficients}.

 Define the domains and the corresponding exit times

 for every $n \in \N$.
-By inspecting the coefficients \eqref{eqn:SDE_coefficients}, recalling Assumption~\ref{ass:impact_inputs} ensuring boundedness of the derivatives of $h$ as well as the hypothesis on $G$ given in the statement of the theorem it is easily verified that $\Phi$ is bounded and Lipschitz continuous on $[0,T]\times \mathcal{D}_n$ for ever $T \geq 0$, where It\^o's existence and uniqueness theorem (see e.g.\ \cite[Theorem~IX.2.1]{revuz1999continuous}) together with a standard localization argument yields a pathwise unique solution to \eqref{eqn:SDE} on $[0,T \land \xi_n)$.
+By inspecting the coefficients \eqref{eqn:SDE_coefficients}, recalling Assumption~\ref{ass:impact_inputs}, which ensures boundedness of the derivatives of $h$, as well as the hypothesis on $G$ given in the theorem statement, it is easily verified that $\Phi$ is bounded and Lipschitz continuous on $[0,T]\times \mathcal{D}_n$ for every $T \geq 0$, where It\^o's existence and uniqueness theorem (see e.g., \cite[Theorem~IX.2.1]{revuz1999continuous}) together with a standard localization argument yields a pathwise unique solution to \eqref{eqn:SDE} on $[0,T \land \xi_n)$.
 Sending $T$ and $n$ to infinity yields a pathwise unique solution on $[0,\xi)$, where $\xi = \lim_{n \to \infty} \xi_n$.
-To complete the proof of \ref{item:SDE} we just need to establish the claimed representation for $\xi$.
-We first establish \ref{item:right_process} and \ref{item:Q_additive} and then return to this step.
+To complete the proof of \ref{item:SDE}, it suffices to establish the claimed representation for $\xi$.
+We first establish items \ref{item:right_process} and \ref{item:Q_additive} and then return to this step.

-That $P,Q$ and $J$ are indeed the price, holdings and impact state processes from our financial model follows directly by reversing the calculations in Appendix~\ref{app:SDE_derivation} and Section~\ref{sec:heuristic} above.
-These are now rigorous on the lifetime $[0,\xi)$ as we start from the processes constructed in \ref{item:SDE} and by manipulations, mostly involving It\^o's formula, obtain the representations $P = S + I$, where $I$ is given by \eqref{eqn:impact} and $Q$ is given by \eqref{eqn:additive_Q_explicit}.
-It is clear that the solution to \eqref{eqn:SDE} is the unique such semimartingale process $(P,Q,J)$ since, again by the calculations in Section~\ref{sec:heuristic} and Appendix~\ref{app:SDE_derivation}, any processes $(P,Q,J)$ satisfying \eqref{eqn:price}, \eqref{eqn:impact} and \eqref{eqn:additive_Q_explicit} must also satisfy the SDE \eqref{eqn:SDE}, which by pathwise uniqueness must then coincide with the processes obtained in \ref{item:SDE}.
-This proves \ref{item:right_process}.
+That $P,Q$ and $J$ are indeed the price, holdings and impact state processes from our financial model follows directly by reversing the calculations in Appendix~\ref{app:SDE_derivation} and Section~\ref{sec:heuristic}.
+These are now rigorous on the lifetime $[0,\xi)$, as we start from the processes constructed in item \ref{item:SDE} and through manipulations mostly involving It\^o's formula, obtain the representations $P = S + I$, where $I$ is given by \eqref{eqn:impact} and $Q$ is given by \eqref{eqn:frictionless_additive_holdings} with $\Gamma$ defined in \eqref{eqn:Gamma}.
+It is clear that the solution to \eqref{eqn:SDE} is the unique such semimartingale process $(P,Q,J)$.
+Indeed, by the calculations in Section~\ref{sec:heuristic} and Appendix~\ref{app:SDE_derivation}, any triple $(P,Q,J)$ satisfying \eqref{eqn:price}, \eqref{eqn:impact} and \eqref{eqn:frictionless_additive_holdings} must also satisfy the SDE \eqref{eqn:SDE}, which by pathwise uniqueness must then coincide with the processes obtained in \ref{item:SDE}.
+This proves item~\ref{item:right_process}.